 Amazon originally started when founder Jeff Bezos began selling ebooks from his basement in Washington.
 It is presently the world's largest online marketplace.
 So you can understand Jeff's desire to focus on his company's incredible triumph rather than explaining the occasional failure.

 That's great news since Amazon has had its fine dose of flops, turkeys, and wrecks over the years.
-But it's nice to know that none of them are causing Jeff any sleepless nights.
+But it's nice to know that none of them is causing Jeff any sleepless nights.
+So let's look at what failures did amazon endure.

 Amazon Fire phone